Fora888/fully-digital-modular-hardware-synthesizer/README.md

 **Reduced complexity** - Digital signals don't require clean power or buffering in order to deliver good audio.
 Merely two diodes and one or two resistors, which are always in the exact same configuration, are required per input or output.
 In addition all I/O is full 16 bit and the audio is inherently DC coupled.

-**Lower Price** - Microprocessors are cheap and require relativly few and simple auxiliary components when compared to analog electronics.
+**Lower Price** - Microprocessors are cheap and require relatively few and simple auxiliary components when compared to analog electronics.
 The reduced complexity of digital signal processing also leads to lower development costs.

 ### Disadvantages
 **Latency** - Digital signal processing always comes with latency.
 In case of the examples, where audio is processed in blocks of 128 samples, this latency comes in at ~3 ms per module.
 Fast processors can however reduce the block size, reducing the latency to half of that or even less.